madisonksharp/beast-startup/notes.md

 The basic usage of fetch takes a URL and returns a promise.
 The promise then function takes a callback function that is asynchronously called when the requested URL content is obtained.
 If the returned content is of type application/json you can use the json function on the response object to convert it to a JavaScript object.

+### SOP and CORS

+- SOP you can only call to your origin
+  CORS : Cross origin resource sharing configuring to allow

 #### **Cookies:**

 - pieces of data websites store on your computer or device when you visit them. to enhance browser experience, personalize content, track activities.